Ashutoshk18/Ashutoshk18/README.md

 💬 Ask me about CP/Html/CSS/DSA/
 🌱 I’m currently learning Frontend/Backend Development/DSA/CP
-🤔 I’m looking for help with how to excel in Competitive Programming ⚡ Fun fact: I think I am funny, with a tint of zeal and determination.
+🤔 I’m looking for help with how to excel in Competitive Programming ⚡ Fun fact: I'm a blend of determination and intellect, always eager to tackle new challenges.
 📫 How to reach me ashutoshku1803@gmail.com
 <!---
 Ashutoshk18/Ashutoshk18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.